How to protect yourself from spam and scams (2026): safety tips & expert advice

 - Threats and pressure.
 Scammers may warn you of urgent consequences, such as account suspension or legal action, to scare you into acting fast.

 - Fake email addresses.
-Some scam emails mimic real companies by using addresses that look almost right, like [email protected] (notice the number 1 instead of "l").
+Some scam emails use email spoofing to mimic real companies.
+They use addresses that look almost right, like [email protected] (notice the number 1 instead of "l").

 - Deceptive links.
 Hovering over a link (without clicking) will show the real URL.
 If it doesn't match what's shown, it's likely a scam.
 These often lead to dangerous websites that can steal your data or install harmful software on your device.

-How to protect yourself from spam and scam
+How to protect yourself from spam and scams

-With more spam messages and online scams popping up, it's more important than ever to protect your personal and financial information.
+With more spam messages and online scams popping up, it's more important than ever to protect your privacy.
 By following these anti-scam tips, you can secure your account against spam, secure your email, and safeguard your social media privacy.
-It's all about being cautious and using healthy online shopping habits.
 These small steps can go a long way in preventing identity theft, phishing, and financial fraud.

 Here are some non-negotiable safety tips: